peterhinch/micropython-async/v3/docs/EVENTS.md

 # 8. Threadsafe Queue

-This queue is designed to interface between one or more `uasyncio` tasks and a single thread running in a different context.
-This can be an interrupt service routine (ISR) or code running in a different thread or on a different core.
+This queue is designed to interface between one `uasyncio` task and a single thread running in a different context.
+This can be an interrupt service routine (ISR), code running in a different thread or code on a different core.

 Any Python object may be placed on a `ThreadSafeQueue`.
 If bi-directional communication is required between the two contexts, two `ThreadSafeQueue`